TravelArt

 The choice of October is strategic—it’s the time when the air is crisp, the vineyards are laden with the year’s yield, and the essence of autumn infuses a distinct flavor into the festivities.

-The festival serves as a symbolic toast to the year’s hard work and a nod to the bountiful harvest that graces the fertile lands of Montalcino.
-It encapsulates the heart and soul of international food festivals by bringing communities together to revel in shared traditions, flavors, and the art of gastronomy.
+The fall festival serves as a symbolic toast to the year’s hard work and a nod to the bountiful harvest that graces the fertile lands of Montalcino.
+It encapsulates the heart and soul of international festivals by bringing communities together to revel in shared traditions, flavors, and the art of gastronomy.

 The Historic Prade